not a member? Join

 And on pretty much every level - taste, succulence, traceability and welfare.
 If you’re going to be eating cold turkey sandwiches for the next century, they’d better be good!
 Oh, and you won’t have to worry about forgetting to defrost the turkey either.

 So, there you have it – all the secrets of seasonal turkey joy.
-Now there’s only one thing left to do: Get your Christmas turkey and meat orders placed today with outstanding local suppliers, Aune Valley Meat and the Salcombe Meat Company and that’s one more item ticked off your to-do list.
+Now there’s only one thing left to do: Get your Christmas turkey and meat orders placed today with outstanding local suppliers, The Bear and Blacksmith Butchery, Aune Valley Meat or the Salcombe Meat Company and that’s one more item ticked off your to-do list.

 Now for the Christmas shopping …